microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/glossary.rst

         is passed to Office Online in the ``sc`` query string parameter.
 If included on a WOPI request, Office Online will return the value of ``sc`` as the value of the **X-WOPI-SessionContext** HTTP header when making the :ref:`CheckFileInfo` and :ref:`CheckFolderInfo` WOPI requests.

-    ..  todo:: What is the maximum length of the Session Context?